-- You may choose to have official transcripts in a sealed envelope sent to yourself and turn them in at your advising meeting.
+- Students may choose to have official transcripts (in a sealed envelope) sent to themselves and submit at the advising meeting.
 This will expedite the admission process.

-- You must show proof of ENG 101 level and MAT 060.
-If not you must take English and Math Assessment Tests prior to your advising session with the program advisor.
+- Show proof of EGL 101 level and MAT 060 or take English and math assessment tests prior to the advising meeting with the program advisor.

-- Completion of BIO131 with a grade of 'C' or better.
+- Completion of BIO 231 with a grade of 'C' or better.

 - Acceptance will be delayed until the above steps are completed.

-- To expedite your admission, follow through with all steps as soon as possible.
+- To expedite admission, follow through with all steps as soon as possible.

-- Complete and submit a Health Care Application to Anita Taylor, HIT Advisor indicating which program you want and which campus you plan to attend.
-To prove district residency you must provide a copy of your drivers license or other acceptable proof of residency listed on the application.
+- Complete and submit a Health Care Application to the HIT Advisor indicating the program of interest and preferred campus.
+To prove district residency, must provide a copy of a drivers license or other acceptable proof of residency listed on the application.

-- You will then be contacted by a program advisor who will schedule you for an advising session.
-The HIT program advisor, Anita Taylor can be reached at (847) 376-7034.
+- Applicants will be contacted by a program advisor to schedule an advising session.
+The Health Career Advisor can be reached at 847.635.1844.

 - Applicants with a complete file who are admitted to the program will be formally notified in writing.